 The relative ease of recognition and enforcement of arbitral awards is juxtaposed against the comparative difficulties in seeking to enforce foreign court judgments internationally.
 Recognition and enforcement of foreign court judgments varies considerably depending on the jurisdiction and discretionary powers of the national court.
 Efforts to adopt a truly international treaty regime similar to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards have largely failed.
 Within the regional framework of the European Union, Council Regulation (EC) No. 44/2001 (the Brussels I Regulation) and the related Convention on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (the Lugano Convention) represent limited exceptions.

-Of course, confirmation and enforcement of arbitral awards also requires a separate court proceeding following the arbitration process, but this step ordinarily should be straightforward.
-And as many commentators have highlighted, the vast majority of arbitral awards are complied with voluntarily and without recourse to enforcement proceedings.
+Confirmation and enforcement of arbitral awards also requires separate court proceedings following the arbitration process, but this step is usually straightforward.
+As many commentators have highlighted, the vast majority of arbitral awards are complied with voluntarily and without recourse to enforcement proceedings.

-In international IP disputes, confidentiality concerns arise in (1) keeping the existence or outcome, or both, of the proceeding secret and (2) guarding the confidentiality of commercially sensitive information (such as trade secrets and business know-how) that may need to be submitted to the court or arbitrators in the course of the proceeding.
+In international IP disputes, confidentiality concerns arise in (1) keeping the existence or outcome, or both, of the proceedings secret and (2) guarding the confidentiality of commercially sensitive information (e.g., trade secrets and business know-how) that may need to be submitted to the court or arbitrators in the course of the proceedings.

 By comparison, in at least some countries – including the United States, for example – the existence and outcome of litigation in court is usually open to the public.
 That said, filings and decisions in many national court systems, particularly in civil law-inspired jurisdictions, do not enjoy nearly the same transparency and accessibility as is the case particularly in the US court system; for that reason, confidentiality, or at least privacy, is more likely to be assured in such courts than in the US system.
 By extension, the desire or need for far-reaching confidentiality or at least comparative privacy afforded by certain arbitrations is likely to be less urgent for parties in civil law jurisdictions than it might be for parties accustomed to the US system.

-As to the second concern, considering the highly sensitive nature of many IP disputes, related to high-tech know-how and trade secrets, the degree to which confidentiality is able to be guaranteed, and for how long, will be a central concern for parties that consider whether to opt for arbitration over litigation of their differences.
+Regarding the second concern, considering the highly sensitive nature of many IP disputes, related to high-tech know-how and trade secrets, the degree to which confidentiality is able to be guaranteed, and for how long, will be a central concern for parties that consider whether to opt for arbitration over litigation of their differences.
 Certain institutional rules also contain provisions that explicitly address the treatment of trade secrets and other confidential information or documents.
-For instance, the WIPO Arbitration Rules contain a comprehensive confidentiality regime, including appointment of a confidentiality adviser, protocols for the disclosure of trade secrets and other confidential information, and for confidentiality: (1) of the existence of the arbitration; (2) of disclosures made during the arbitration; (3) of the award; and (4) undertakings by the WIPO Center and arbitrators.
+For instance, the WIPO Arbitration Rules contain a comprehensive confidentiality regime, including appointment of a confidentiality adviser and for confidentiality: (1) of the existence of the arbitration; (2) of disclosures made during the arbitration; (3) of the award; and (4) undertakings by the WIPO Center and arbitrators.

-However, many national courts are equally well-equipped and experienced in protecting confidential information (e.g., trade secrets cases in US courts) and are typically willing to keep truly confidential and sensitive information under seal.
-Thus, the comparative advantage of arbitration in this regard largely depends on the tools available before the relevant national court.
+However, many national courts are equally well-equipped and experienced in protecting confidential information (e.g., trade secrets cases in US courts) and are typically willing to keep truly confidential and sensitive information under seal; therefore, the comparative advantage of arbitration in this regard largely depends on the tools available before the relevant national court.

 In addition, even with compliant parties, complete confidentiality in arbitration has its limits.
 Certain sensitive or confidential information, including the existence and outcome of the dispute, which is otherwise protected in an arbitration may still become public when a party seeks relief from a national court to enforce preliminary measures or injunctive relief, or to recognise and enforce (or vacate) an arbitral award.